martinrotter/textosaurus/CODE_OF_CONDUCT.md

 * Public or private harassment.
 * Publishing others' private information, such as a physical or electronic address, without explicit permission.
 * Other conduct which could reasonably be considered inappropriate in a professional setting.
-* Deliberate publications of broken artefacts (for example PRs or bug reports), which slow down Textilosaurus development.
+* Deliberate publications of broken artefacts (for example PRs or bug reports), which slow down Textosaurus development.

 ## Our Responsibilities